mmhasega/input-output/README.md

 # Input-Output Analysis
-r codes, models and others stuffs for input-output analysis.
+r codes, models and other stuffs for input-output analysis.